Skip to main content

 console.log(`My favourite game is : ${game(myGame)}`);

-Since our generic function game() now extends the interface Game we can easily access the name property as well from the arguments to our function.
+Because game() now extends the Game interface, we can safely access the name property on our arguments.